joealewine/blockchain-rhos/console-ocp-about.md

 Your {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 entitlement includes both the full platform and the {{site.data.keyword.blockchainfull_notm}} images.

-The entitlement does not include a Kubernetes distribution, you need to procure that separately.
+The entitlement does not include a Kubernetes distribution.
+You must procure that separately.
 And if you plan to use {{site.data.keyword.cloud_notm}} Private, you need to purchase a separate entitlement.
 {: note}

 After purchasing an entitlement, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 This key is required to deploy the release.
 Note that if you choose this option you are responsible for provisioning your own Kubernetes cluster.